 See that one in the photo – Romans 12:10?
 That is the verse God’s given me for this year.
-It all points back to connections and relationship!
-I was tickled to see it was one of the Bible verses include.
+It all points back to connections and relationships!
+I was tickled to see it was one of the Bible verses included.
 And it may have tempted me to keep this beauty for myself!
 But I won’t.

 Moving 3 times in the last 6 years I’ve been blessed with an abundance of long-distance friends.